munki/createOSXinstallPkg/README.txt

 The most likely customization you will want to do is to add additional packages to be installed after the OS install.
 Some examples might include a package that keeps the Setup Assistant from running when the machine first starts up under Lion, or a package that triggers your software installation management system to run, check for, and install any updates on the first boot after OS X is installed.

-Additional packages are added to the InstallOSX.pkg by using the --pkg option to createOSXinstallPkg:
+Additional packages are added to the InstallOSX.pkg by using the `--pkg` option to `createOSXinstallPkg`:

-createOSXinstallPkg --source /path/to/Install\ Mac\ OS\ X\ Lion.app --pkg /path/to/LocalAdmin.pkg --pkg /path/to/DisableSetupAssistant.pkg
+    sudo ./createOSXinstallPkg --source /path/to/Install\ Mac\ OS\ X\ Lion.app --pkg /path/to/LocalAdmin.pkg --pkg /path/to/DisableSetupAssistant.pkg

 You can specify multiple packages.
 They will be installed in the order given.